maziac/currah_uspeech_tests/readme.md

 ## debugging

-Please note that the make file also produces a script file for debugging with mess.
+Please note that the makefile also produces a script file for debugging with mess.
 I.e. if you put a "; ABP" at the end of a line in the assembler sources a dbg_script.dbg is created that already sets the correct breakpoints.
 If you want to add custom options put them in debug.scpt.